TNTKien/suicaodex/README.md

 ### Deployments

-This project is setup to deploy on [Cloudflare Pages](https://pages.cloudflare.com/).
-Remember to change Compatibility flags to `nodejs_compat` in both development and production environments in order to make it work, you can find this in Cloudflare page's Settings section.
+~~This project is setup to deploy on [Cloudflare Pages](https://pages.cloudflare.com/).
+Remember to change Compatibility flags to `nodejs_compat` in both development and production environments in order to make it work, you can find this in Cloudflare page's Settings section.~~ Edge runtime liemhaihondaitao.

+Since this commit, SuicaoDex will not work on Cloudflare Pages.
+I'm not sure if it can be deployed on Vercel or other platforms, try it yourself `¯\_(ツ)_/¯`.
+Btw, it may work fine locally.

 ### Setup pnpm (optional)